annanisi/Global_Whale_Ship/README.md

 3. Variable list
     * longitude: longitude of the grid cell center (-180-180)
     * latitude: latitude of grid cell center
-    * shipping_density: Mean (across years 2017-2022) cumulative distance traveled by non-fishing vessels >300GT within each grid cell
+    * shipping_density: Mean (across years 2017-2022) cumulative distance traveled (km) by non-fishing vessels >300GT within each grid cell
     * shipping_density_speed_weighted: Mean (across years 2017-2022) cumulative speed-weighted distance traveled by non-fishing vessels >300GT within each grid cell.
 Following Redfern et al. 2024, speed-weighted distance is calculated for each vessel track by multiplying the length of the vessel track with the probability that a collision would be lethal based on vessel speed (Conn and Silber 2013).

 ### DATA-SPECIFIC INFORMATION FOR: blue_whale_isdm_data.csv